APNewsBreak: Motive baffles UPS workplace shooting survivor

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-Chen said he was close friends with Chan and Louie and hung out with them at work and during off-hours.
-He knew of no animosity between them and Lam.
+The officer spoke on condition of anonymity because the officer was not authorized to speak publicly about the investigation.

-On the Monday before the shooting Chen said he had a friendly chat with Lam about their routes.
-Lam said nothing that was out of the ordinary, Chen said.
+Chen said Lam never indicated before the shooting that he had problems with other workers, and said he had a friendly chat with Lam about their routes on the Monday, two days before the shooting.
+They spoke Cantonese to each other, although Lam’s ethnicity is unclear.
+Records show Lam moved to the United States as an infant from Thailand.

-The day of the shooting started like any other work day, Chen said, with drivers doing warm-up stretches and listening to company announcements before they were supposed to climb into their trademark brown UPS trucks for the day.
+The day of the shooting started like any other work day, Chen said, with drivers doing warm-up stretches and listening to company announcements before they were scheduled to climb into their trademark brown UPS trucks for the day.

+Chen said he was standing in his usual spot, by Chan and Louie, when he heard a loud pop like a firecracker behind him.
+He dismissed it as a prank but turned and saw smoke.

-Standing with Chan and Louie, Chen heard a pop like a firecracker, which he thought was a prank.
-A second pop happened and he suddenly experienced pain, looked down and saw blood on his leg.
+He heard a second pop and felt pain.
+When he looked down, he saw blood pouring down his leg.

-Chen was treated for his leg wound and released from the hospital the day of the shooting and is not sure when he might return to work.
+Chen got into the cab of the truck closest to him, hoping to hobble out through the truck’s rear door and slip down a hallway and into the street.

+He was about 60 feet (18 meters) from the exit when he saw Lam blocking his path, scanning the room as if looking for someone.

 “I keep dreaming every night when I close my eyes, that moment.
 It’s really scary, I can tell you,” he said.
 “And you don’t want it to happen next to you and around you.
 It’s a very, very bad experience.”